North Lebanon Gay Travel

-Lebanon undoubtedly has its troubles, both past and present.
-But the breathtaking countryside, vibrant seaside towns and wonderful culture make the journey worth it.
+Lebanon has its share of troubles, both past and present.
+But the breathtaking countryside, vibrant seaside towns, and wonderful culture make the journey worth it.

 My visit to Lebanon wasn’t without issues either.
 Fuel shortages and electricity rationing added some complexity.
-Luckily Saleh knew exactly how to navigate these issues so we could enjoy all of what Lebanon could offer.
+Luckily Saleh knew exactly how to navigate these issues so we could enjoy all that Lebanon could offer.

 But Isn’t Lebanon Dangerous?

-But as we make our way beyond 2020, Lebanon is much safer to visit.
+Lebanon today is much safer to visit.
 The majority of North Lebanon is completely safe for tourists.
 (South Lebanon is a different story).
 There are only a couple of areas in the north that tourists should avoid.